 Finely chop the garlic and rosemary leaves, mix them with a tablespoon of salt and a teaspoon of pepper.
-Rub the lamb with this mixture, Then tie the meat up, tying the leg and loin together, and put it in a roasting pan.
-Pour a glass of olive oil over it and put it in the oven heated to around 150 °C. While it’s cooking, baste the lamb frequently with its juices and then, towards the end, pour a couple of tablespoons of vinegar over it and turn the heat up (to 180 °C), so the roast meat turns a nice hazelnut-brown colour.
+Rub the lamb with this mixture.
+Then tie the meat up, tying the leg and loin together, and put it in a roasting pan.
+Pour a glass of olive oil over it and put it in the oven, but not too hot, at around 150 °C. While it’s cooking, baste the lamb frequently with its juices and then, towards the end, pour a couple of tablespoons of vinegar over it and turn the heat up (to 180 °C), so the roast meat turns a nice hazelnut-brown colour.
 It will take at least an hour to cook.
 Half an hour before taking the meat out of the oven, add some potatoes cut into large pieces; cooking them in the jamb’s juices will make them delicious!
 Roast lamb is a very popular dish in Florence, Siena, Arezzo and the surrounding areas (and it has been so since Medieval times).